P\'olya's conjecture up to $\epsilon$-loss and quantitative estimates for the remainder of Weyl's law: Introduction

 Subsequent to Weyl's seminal work, Courant \cite{courant20}, Courant-Hilbert \cite{CH89}, H\"ormander \cite{Hormander68,Hormander3}, Seeley \cite{Seeley78,Seeley80} and many others (see Ivrii \cite{Ivr16} for comprehensive description on related history) made contributions to improve the estimate on the remainder.

 Weyl also conjectured a sharper asymptotic behavior of Dirichlet eigenvalue states for domains with piecewise smooth boundary that

 here and in what follows, for any set $\Omega$, $|\partial \Omega|$ denotes the surface area of it, $\mathscr{B}(\cdot,\cdot)$ the Beta function and $\Gamma(\cdot)$ the Gamma function, as usual.
-The conjecture has been proved by Ivrii \cite{Ivr80} under the condition that the set of all periodic geodesic billiards in $\Omega$ has measure zero, which was proved by Safarov-Vassiliev \cite{SV97} for convex analytic domains and polygons.
+The conjecture has been proved by Ivrii \cite{Ivr80} under the condition that the set of all periodic geodesic billiards in $\Omega$ has measure zero, which was proved by Safarov-Vassiliev \cite{SV97} for convex analytic domains and polygons. {In a recent impressive work \cite{FL24b}, Frank and Larson established sharper asymptotic formula for Riesz means of eigenvalues for all exponent $\gamma>0$ (averaged version of \eqref{conj-weyl}) on general Lipschitz domains.}

-However, the above mentioned results for the remainder $R_\Omega(\lambda)$ state that certain asymptotic estimates valid only for large $\lambda$'s without quantifying the sizes of such $\lambda$'s, and consequently they do not give quantitative estimate on eigenvalues.\footnote[1]{After the first version of the present article was posted on arXiv, R. Frank and S. Larson has kindly informed us recent works \cite{FLW23} and \cite{FL24b}, in which several uniform estimates for the remainder were already established, see the added remark at the end of the introduction.}
+However, the above mentioned results for the remainder $R_\Omega(\lambda)$ state that certain asymptotic estimates valid only for large $\lambda$'s without quantifying the sizes of such $\lambda$'s, and consequently they do not give quantitative estimate on all eigenvalues.

+It is rather natural to ask the following question. \begin{quest} Is it possible to give a uniform and quantitative estimate for the remainder $R_\Omega(\lambda)$ of Weyl's law? \end{quest} It was proved earlier by Netrusov and Safarov \cite{NS05} (see also \cite{FLW23}), that a quantitative bound on rough domains up to an extra logarithm term of the remainder of Weyl's law holds. {Recently in \cite{FL24b}, Frank and Larson provided yet another uniform estimate of the remainder $R_\Omega(\lambda)$ on Lipschitz domains. } \footnote[1]{After the first version of the present article was posted on arXiv, R. Frank and S. Larson has kindly informed us recent works \cite{FLW23} and \cite{FL24b}, and X. He also informed us the work \cite{NS05}, in which several uniform estimates for the remainder were established. }